jonidacali/InstaLikeApp/README.md

 * Additional detail: relative time stamp, like count, user profile image

 Optional Stories
-*Add pull-to-refresh on stream
+* Add pull-to-refresh on stream
 * Show latest 2 comments
-* Display photo with same proportions and style as instagram (partially done)
+* Display photo with same proportions and style as instagram
+* Circular View of the profile Images